samuelsycamore/sycamore.garden/data/authors/default.md

 Sam currently works as the founding Developer Relations Engineer at MUI.
 Previously he was the Marketing Manager at Hashnode.

-Sam holds a B.A. in Philosophy and a B.S. in Biology from the University of Louisville.
-He has over 10 years of professional experience as a writer, editor, and public speaker.
+Sam has over 10 years of professional experience as a writer, editor, and public speaker across several industries.
+He holds a B.A. in Philosophy and a B.S. in Biology from the University of Louisville.

+He spends his free time making music, hiking, and foraging for edible wild plants.